 That you attain a cold because of the colder weather outside is an old wives’ tale… but there is a little truth to it.
 As we said, cold air is drier and dry air can result in some health challenges.
 The mucous membranes in your nose and sinuses dry out when humidity is lower, so they are unable to do their function of sifting out germs.
 This increases the chances of your family getting sick with the flu, cold, or a similar illness.

 Dry Air Harms Your Skin

 In the La Puente winter, you might find your skin seems dry and itchy.
-Absence of humidity is the issue.
-Lotion can be a solution to treat the symptoms, but investing in a whole-home humidifier could solve the actual problem.
+The absence of humidity is the issue.
+Lotion can be a solution to treat the symptoms but investing in a whole-home humidifier could solve the actual problem.